69 Pages Posted: 27 Mar 2016 Last revised: 25 Apr 2017

 Suggested Citation: Suggested Citation

-Andonov, Aleksandar and Hochberg, Yael V. and Rauh, Joshua D., Political Representation and Governance: Evidence from the Investment Decisions of Public Pension Funds (September 13, 2016).
-Finance Down Under 2017 Building on the Best from the Cellars of Finance.
+Andonov, Aleksandar and Hochberg, Yael V. and Rauh, Joshua D., Political Representation and Governance: Evidence from the Investment Decisions of Public Pension Funds (April 14, 2017).
+Rock Center for Corporate Governance at Stanford University Working Paper No. 226.
 Available at SSRN: https://ssrn.com/abstract=2754820